NolanSmug/NolanSmug/README.md

 `Last Updated: 2024`

 My name is Nolan Cyr (he/him) and I'm from New York City.
 I am currently pursuing a Bachelor of Science degree in Computer Science at the University of Vermont.
 What I enjoy most about programming is that it allows me to be as creative as I want.
-It's amazing how much you can make on a project with consistent small (or big) additions every day—even when working alone.
+I've found it amazing how much progress I can make on a project with consistent small (or big) additions every day—even when working alone.
 I also have a strong interest in mathematics and love discovering new connections between math and computer science, especially how they complement each other in problem solving.

 **Language Experience**
 <div style="display: inline-block;">